Home

 San Francisco

-This was not a typical Western "series," but it proved to be more than a television show; it was an instant phenomenon, a craze -- all stemming from just five TV episodes broadcast in December 1954 through 1955:
+This was not one of your typical TV Westerns, but it proved to be more than a television show; it was an instant phenomenon, a craze — all stemming from just five TV episodes broadcast in December 1954 through 1955:

-Later in 1955, Disney edited those 5 shows into 2 feature films for release in theaters:
+Later in 1955, Disney edited those 5 shows into 2 feature films for release in North American theaters:

 Born on a mountaintop in Tennessee